KnowageLabs/Knowage-Server/README.md

 ## Contributions

 KNOWAGE is open to external contributions.
 You can submit your contributions into this repository through pull requests.
-Before starting, here there are a few things you must be aware of:
+Before starting, there are a few things you should be aware of:

 -   This project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating in this project, you agree to abide by its terms.